Site logo

 Conversions >>> Goals >>> Funnel visualization

-2) Sales figures
+2) Sales Figures

 How many of your initial leads turn into actual sales?
 Comparing your sales with your leads will give you a good idea of how effective your sales funnel is.